Clifford torus: Uses in mathematics

 The Lawson conjecture states that every minimally embedded torus in the 3-sphere with the round metric must be a Clifford torus.
-This conjecture was proved by Simon Brendle in 2012.
+A proof of this conjecture was published by Simon Brendle in 2013.

 Clifford tori and their images under conformal transformations are the global minimizers of the Willmore functional.

+Alternative embeddings

+Although having a different geometry than the standard embedding of a torus in three-dimensional Euclidean space, the square torus can also be embedded into three-dimensional space, by the Nash embedding theorem; one possible embedding modifies the standard torus by a fractal set of ripples running in two perpendicular directions along the surface.